imCodePartnerAB/imcms/README.md

 Prerequisites:

-    * Install the Java Development Kit version 1.5 or later.
+    * Java 8 or later.

-    * Install Apache Tomcat 4 or later, or another servlet-api 2.3 (or later) compatible servlet engine.
+    * Apache Tomcat 8.5+ or later,
+      or another servlet-api 2.3 (or later) compatible servlet engine.

-    * Install MySQL 4.1 or later.
+    * Install MySQL 5.7 or later.

 Installing imCMS: